Pilot Program for Transit-Oriented Development Planning FY2021 Notice of Funding

 Eligible Applicants: Applicants and eventual grant recipients under this program must be FTA grantees as of the publication date of the NOFO.
 A proposer must either be the project sponsor of an eligible transit capital project as defined above or an entity with land use planning authority in an eligible transit capital project corridor.
 Evidence of a partnership between these two types of entities will be required unless the applicant has both responsibilities.
 Please refer to the NOFO for further information.

 Only one application per transit capital project corridor may be submitted to FTA.
 Multiple applications submitted for a single transit capital project corridor indicates to FTA that partnerships are not in place and FTA will reject all of the applications.

 Link and Instructions for attaching the supplemental form to the SF-424: All applicants must complete the supplemental form specific to the Pilot Program for TOD Planning and attach it to their submission in Grants.gov.
 Applicants should refer to section D of the NOFO for further information about required application contents.

-Webinar: FTA will host a webinar on this funding opportunity on May 7 from 2:00p to 3:30p eastern daylight time.
-The webinar will provide an overview of the program and describe eligible applicants and projects.
-There is no pre-registration for this webinar.
+Webinar: FTA hosted a webinar on this funding opportunity on May 7.
+The webinar provided an overview of the program and describe eligible applicants and projects.

 Dates: An applicant must submit a proposal electronically by 11:59 p.m.
 Eastern Daylight Time on June 21, 2021.
 Any agency intending to apply should initiate the process of registering on the Grants.gov site immediately to ensure completion of registration before the submission deadline.